Apple’s attempts to restrict statistics sharing on kids’ apps is negatively impacting PBS

 As Sean Hollister at The Verge pointed out, it’s not clear whether the crackdown is over.

-Yamiche Alcindor, White House correspondent for PBS NewsHour, appeared along Kerger at Code on Tuesday and referred to that the community’s broadcast programming can virtually push users towards its apps and, therefore, unique tech systems and corporations, including Apple.
+Yamiche Alcindor, White House correspondent for PBS NewsHour, appeared along with Kerger at Code on Tuesday and said that the community’s broadcast programming can virtually push users towards its apps and, therefore, unique tech systems and corporations, including Apple.
 “Long before I labored for PBS, I became a millennial watching PBS, and the factor that added me to PBS’s app on the Apple TV became that I favored the content material,” she said.